-“Worldbuilding” is a term you typically hear bandied about during sci-fi conventions—not art exhibitions.
-Nikki Painter’s dimensional drawings, however, are shining examples of just that: tiny construction projects, entirely self-contained, and governed by a foreign set of rules.
+“Worldbuilding” is a term you typically hear bandied about during sci-fi conventions—not art galleries.
+Nikki Painter’s dimensional drawings are shining examples of just that: tiny construction projects, entirely self-contained and governed by a foreign set of rules.

-Painter uses foam core to build her tiny worlds, though she places equal emphasis on the creative powers of destruction.
-“My work envisions a world that is constantly constructed and then broken down,” she writes in her artist statement.
+Nikki uses foam core to build her tiny worlds, though she places equal emphasis on the creative powers of destruction.
+“My work envisions a world that is constantly constructed and then broken down,” she says.
 “Construction and destruction may happen simultaneously, and sometimes natural forms take over and are the ‘winners’ of the unfolding drama.
 Each drawing or painting represents a different season or moment within the world.”

 In Today’s Q+Art Interview…

-Nikki Painter discusses her growing interest in gardens, coming up with her own standards for success, and celebrating small accomplishments.
+Nikki Painter discusses her growing interest in gardens, creating standards for success, and celebrating small accomplishments.

 Which books, art-related or otherwise, belong on every artist’s shelf?